-The service is led by consultant neurologists and is supported by a multidisciplinary team (MDT) comprising of a physiotherapist, specialist nurse, an occupational therapist, and a speech and language therapist.
+The service is led by consultant neurologists and is supported by a multidisciplinary team (MDT) comprising of physiotherapy, specialist nursing, occupational therapy and speech and language therapy.
 We also have a team of medical researchers and a trial co-ordinator who attend clinics.
 Our service runs a large number of trials and studies, which you may be invited to participate in.

 The Ataxia Centre is the largest of its kind in Europe, and is registered as the UK ‘expert centre’ for ataxias within the European Reference Network for rare neurological diseases (ERN-RND).
 Prof Paola Giunti is the UK representative on the board of the network.